SamG101-Developer/GenEx/README.md

 # GenEx

-GenEx (generator extensions) is a C++ library inspired by `ranges-v3` that provides a set of utilities for working with ranges and iterators.
-It is designed with a generator interface, which allows for lazy evaluation of operations on ranges.
+GenEx (generating extensions) is a C++ library inspired by `ranges-v3` that provides a set of utilities for working with ranges and iterators.
+It is designed with a "view" interface, which allows for lazy evaluation of operations on ranges.
 Concepts are used to restrict the operations that can be performed on which types; for example, reversing a range will require the range be bidirectional.

+GenEx was originally "generator extensions", using coroutines and `std::generator`, but the coroutine overhead was too high for many use cases, so the library was redesigned to use a view interface instead.

 ## Views